maickrau/MBG/README.md

 ## MBG

 <strong>M</strong>inimizer based sparse de <strong>B</strong>ruijn <strong>G</strong>raph constructor.
-Homopolymer compress input sequences, winnow minimizers from hpc-compressed sequences, connect minimizers with an edge if they are adjacent in a read, unitigify.
+Homopolymer compress input sequences, pick syncmers from hpc-compressed sequences, connect syncmers with an edge if they are adjacent in a read, unitigify.
 Suggested input is PacBio HiFi/CCS reads.
 May or may not work with Illumina reads.
 Algorithmic details: https://www.biorxiv.org/content/10.1101/2020.09.18.303156v1

 #### Installation